synereo/synereo-node/README.md

+[WARNING]
+This software is EXPERIMENTAL software for **TESTING** purpose only.

+[CAUTION]
+This is pre-release (alpha version) software and any feature may change without notice.

 ## Synereo Node Dockerfile

 Help to set up a standalone node.
 These instructions are valid for first time use only and once docker image is created and working then use `docker start sn1` command in sebsequent run.